 - You develop dark circles under your eyes – Without sleep, blood vessels dilate, causing dark circles.

 - Your skin is more likely to show signs of aging – A study by the British Association of Dermatologists showed that a continual lack of sleep is associated with increased signs of aging in the skin; it also showed a decrease in skin’s barrier function (used to keep moisture in and irritants out).

 How Much Sleep if the Right Amount?

-Each person varies in the amount of sleep they need; most people need around 8 hours each night.
+Each person varies in the amount of sleep he/she needs; most people need around 8 hours each night.
 A study convened by the National Sleep Foundation recommends that adults age 26 to 64 get 7 to 9 hours of sleep each night, and age 65+ should get 7 to 8 hours a night.
 Dropping to 5 hours or less puts you at danger for the negative effects listed above.

 If your sleep patterns are off and need to be adjusted, it is best to think through your nightly routine and make adjustments to enable a better night’s sleep.
 Creating a successful and repeatable routine is the best way to get on track.
 If you had a bad night’s sleep, you can try to “catch up” with a nap; but if you do not sleep well on a consistent basis, you need to establish a regular routine for a long-term solution.

 How to Sleep Well

 There is a lot of advice out there on how to get a good night’s sleep.
 Waking up every night at three am is no good, so we’ve compiled a list of some of the top practices that most experts agree on: